osteslag/Changeset/README.md

 // [insert Alaska at offset 0, replace with Georgia at offset 2, replace with Virginia at offset 4]
 ```

-Note that Changeset uses offsets, not indexes, to refer to elements in the collections.
-This is mainly because Swift collections aren’t guranteed to use zero-based integers.
+Note that Changeset uses offsets, not indices, to refer to elements in the collections.
+This is mainly because Swift collections aren’t guaranteed to use zero-based integer indices.
 See discussion in [issue #37](https://github.com/osteslag/Changeset/issues/37) for more details.

 ## UIKit Integration